xbcsmith/epr-workshop/03-integration/05-outbox-pattern-nvrpp-non-epr.md

 # The Outbox Pattern and Provenance Tracing with NVRPP

-**Duration:** ~75 minutes
-**Prerequisites:** Labs 01–07 complete; PostgreSQL and Redpanda running via Docker Compose; Python 3.10+ with `kafka-python`, `psycopg2-binary`, and `requests` installed.

----

 ## Overview

 This lab covers two ideas that belong together.

 The first is the **outbox pattern** — a solution to a fundamental reliability problem that every event-driven system eventually hits.
 When a service writes to a database and publishes to a message bus, those are two separate I/O operations.
 A crash between them creates a silent gap in your event stream.
 No error.
 No DLQ entry.
 No alert.
 Just a missing event, and a provenance chain with a hole in it.

 The second is **NVRPP** — Name, Version, Release, Platform ID, Package — the five fields in every EPR event that together uniquely identify an artifact in your pipeline.
 This lab makes the case that NVRPP is a better tracing primitive for a provenance system than injecting UUID correlation IDs into Kafka headers, and shows you how to query it.

 These two ideas connect: the outbox pattern guarantees that every database-committed build record eventually produces an EPR event, and NVRPP is what makes those events queryable as a coherent provenance chain once they arrive.

 ---